-Valuation Date June 30, 2021

-Measurement Date June 30, 2022
+Valuation Date June 30, 2021 Measurement Date June 30, 2022

 Experience Study July 1, 2013 - June 30, 2018

-Actuarial Cost Method Entry Age Normal
+Actuarial Cost Method Entry Age Normal Amortization Method Level percentage of pay

+Remaining Amortization Period 29 years, closed

-Payroll growth 2.00%
+Payroll Growth 2.00%

-Inflation 2.30%
+Asset Valuation Method 20% of the difference between the market value of assets and the expected market value of assets is recognized

 Salary Increase 3.30% to 10.30%, varies by service

-Investment Rate of Return 6.25%, net of pension plan investment expense, including
+Investment Rate of Return 6.25%, net of pension plan investment expense, including inflation

-inflation

 The mortality table used for active members is PUB-2010 General Mortality Table projected with ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010.
-For healthy retired members and beneficiaries, a system-specific mortality table based on mortality experience from 2013-2018, projected with the ultimate rates from MP-2014 mortality improvement scale using a base year of 2019 is utilized.
+For non-disable retired members, a system-specific mortality table based on mortality experience from 2013-2018, projected with the ultimate rates from MP-2014 mortality improvement scale using a base year of 2019 is utilized.
 For disabled members, the mortality table used is the PUB-2010 Disabled Mortality table, with a 4-year set-forward for both male and female rates, projected with the ultimate rates from the MP-2014 mortality improvement scale using a base year of 2010.

-The long-term expected rate of return was determined by using a building-block method in which bestestimate ranges of expected future real rate of returns are developed for each asset class.
+The long-term expected rate of return was determined by using a building-block method in which best-estimate ranges of expected future real rate of returns are developed for each asset class.
 The ranges are combined by weighting the expected future real rate of return by the target asset allocation percentage.
-The target allocation and best estimates of arithmetic real rate of return for each major asset class are summarized in the below tables.